Asmodai/gohacks/doc/go/types.md

 It uses two semaphores to control read and write access, and contains a single datum.

-This is *not* a queue!

 #### func  NewMailbox

 ```go
 func NewMailbox() *Mailbox
 ```
 Create and return a new empty mailbox.

-Note: this acquires the `readAvailable` semaphore.

 #### func (*Mailbox) Empty